The Beverly Hillbillies: Theatrical adaptation

 A three-act stage play based on the pilot was written by David Rogers in 1968.

 Comics

 Dell Comics adapted the series into a comic book series in 1962.
-The art work was provided by Henry Scarpelli.
+The artwork was provided by Henry Scarpelli.
 The comic ran for 18 issues, ending in August 1967.

-Board & Card Games
+Board and card games

 Standard Toykraft released a board game based on the show called The Beverly Hillbillies Game.
-In the same year, Milton Bradley released a card game called Set Back: The Beverly Hillbillies Card Game in 1963.
+Milton Bradley released a card game called Set Back: The Beverly Hillbillies Card Game in 1963.

-Trading Cards
+Trading cards

 A set of trading cards based around the show were released by Topps in 1963 and Eclipse in 1993.

 Feature film

-In 1993, a film version of The Beverly Hillbillies was released starring Jim Varney as Jed Clampett and featuring Buddy Ebsen in a cameo as Barnaby Jones, the lead character in his long-running post-Hillbillies television series.
+In 1993, a film version of The Beverly Hillbillies was released starring Jim Varney as Jed Clampett and featuring Buddy Ebsen in a cameo as Barnaby Jones, the lead character in his long-running television series years after The Beverly Hillbillies had ended.